JaoSchmidt/Opt-Meta-Heuristics/DEEPSO/README.md

 - `map_size`: total size of the domain map.
 This is used to spread the initial generation
 - `center`: center of the initial "spread" of the population, use this to create a less clean number as the starting point.
 In my case, I use inside rosenbrock the algorithm finding $x* = (1,1)$ too quickly.

-## EDIT: Small error on the main algorithm

-There is an error inside the algorithm loop.
-It doesn't reset the value of the best global variable for each iteration.
-This can be easily fixed with adding `Individual.gi = None` inside the test loop.

 ## Individual

 The abstract **Individual** class inside `individual_class.py` is responsible to store its chromosomes